johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 ```glsl
 layout(local_size_x = 32, local_size_y = 1, local_size_z = 1) in;
 ```
-but then we get into trouble of how to arrange the size-limited payload in a useful manner and we cannot have different payloads for different lanes.
+but this quickly raises challenges with respect to arranging the size-limited payload in a useful manner.
+In particular, we **cannot** have different payloads for different lanes.
-It may be that an optimized solution exists and that it closes the performance gap (I shall investigate further in future), but the crucial point is that a well-performing implementation is not possible out of the box with mesh shading for all use cases.
-While the tessellation API is not flawless either, it was suitable quite well to our use case and delivered very fast rendering speed.
+While an optimized solution may exist—and could potentially reduce or eliminate the observed performance gap—such an implementation is not immediately apparent.
+The key takeaway is that mesh shading does not provide a drop-in, high-performance replacement for all use cases.
+Although the tessellation pipeline has its own limitations, it proved well-suited to our scenario and delivered consistently high performance.

 ## Conclusion